peterhinch/micropython-msgpack/README.md

 # 6 Extending umsgpack

 This is done via the `ext_serializable` decorator which is used in two ways: to create serialisable user classes and to support additional built-in types.
+Each extension type is assigned an `ext_type` value which, to the application code, must be unique.
+Please treat values `0x50` to `0x5F` as reserved for built-in types supported by this library (current and future).

 ## 6.1 Serialisable user classes